RWTH-EBC/AgentLib-FlexQuant/README.md

 A publication regarding the FlexQuant is currently in the work.
 A preprint is available under https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5015569

 ## Tutorial
 This section provides tutorials to help you get started with FlexQuant.
-It begins with an introduction to the framework's structure, followed by examples to guide you through its application.
+It begins with the framework's structure, followed by the application.
+Functionality of each agent is introduced at the end.
+For more details, please refer to the literature mentioned above.

 ### The framework